-In planning and performing our audit, we considered Columbia Gateway Urban Renewal Agency's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Columbia Gateway Urban Renewal Agency's internal control.
-Accordingly, we do not express an opinion on the effectiveness of Columbia Gateway Urban Renewal Agency's internal control.
+In planning and performing our audit, we considered the Agency's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Agency's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Agency's internal control.